Occupational Health Hazards Of Methanol

 Methanol is very toxic if swallowed.
 Blindness can occur.
 Small amounts can be fatal.
 Symptoms of methanol ingestion include abdominal pain, shortness of breath, vomiting, convulsions and unconsciousness.

-Methanol is primarily used in making other chemicals including plastics, paints, adhesives and plywood.
+Methanol is usually found in household and industrial agents.
+However, it is primarily used in making other chemicals including plastics, paints, adhesives and plywood.
 It is also used as an antifreeze.
 It can be diluted and used for pressure testing.
 It is also used for producing biodiesel and in fuel cells.

 How to Prevent Methanol Poisoning in the Workplace

 If your business uses methanol for manufacturing purposes, it is important to have a methanol exposure control plan in place.
-Contact Chemscape Safety Technologies today to learn how we can help.
+For expert assistance, contact Chemscape Safety Technologies today to learn how we can help.
+We can provide guidance on safety measures and protocols related to methanol handling.